lildude/HB-Cumulus/README.txt

 REVISION HISTORY
 ----------------

+1.9 - Revert back to using a HB-Cumulus specific tagcloud.swf file as HB-Cumulus
+      to resolve the mild HTML Injection vulnerability detailed at http://seclists.org/fulldisclosure/2011/Sep/101
+    - Updated help documentation to list all implementation methods
+	- Removed redundant code.
 1.8 - Clear cache whenever an entry or tag is created, updated or deleted.
 	- Call the swfobject.js from Google's hosting if users choose this method to render the cloud.
 	- HB-Cumulus now downloads the tagcloud.swf file directly from the WP-Cumulus SVN repository so it doesn't need to be bundled anymore.